standardebooks/manual/10-art-and-images.rst

 -	`Getty Center <https://www.getty.edu>`__ (CC0 items say “Public Domain” below the thumbnail, which links to a CC0 license.)

+-	`Lenbachhaus <https://www.lenbachhaus.de/en/discover/collection-online>`__ (CC0 items say “CC0 1.0” to the lower right of the thumbnail, which links to a CC0 license.)

 Clearance FAQ
 ~~~~~~~~~~~~~